HiDPI improvements in Windows 10

 The “System (Enhanced)” option is available via the dropdown list of the “Override high DPI scaling behavior.
 Scaling performed by” option in the “Compatibility” tab in properties of the executable.

-For example, HWMonitor application in this mode looks and works almost the same as if it actually supported HiDPI, and, unlike forced HiDPI mode, there is no issue related to setting too small width of columns in the data table that comprises the main part of the application’s user interface.
+For example, the HWMonitor application in this mode looks and works almost the same as if it actually supported HiDPI, and, unlike forced regular HiDPI mode, there is no issue related to setting too small width of columns in the data table that comprises the main part of the application’s user interface.

 Different DPI modes for windows of the same application